simonryoungsb/FlorenceFoodDrink/edible-gifts-florence.md

 **Low-risk, high-reward**
 - panforte / cantucci / biscotti / boxed sweets
 - coffee
-- honey, jams, spreads
+- honey, jams, spreads (but don't put in hand luggage)
 - condiments and pantry “upgrades”
-- dried pasta

 **Bottles (worth it, but pack properly)**
 Wine, amaros, digestivi — great gifts if you wrap them like you’re shipping glass (because you are).
+Can be better just sending home through a shop.
+Usually relatively cheaper to buy six bottles than two: might be worth scaling up even with cheaper wines.

 ## When to buy